Help your child discover a love of learning.

 Call: (530) 879-7483 x2037

 Yes.
 Our regular Kindergarten day runs from 8:30AM to 12:30PM.
-We offer an extended day Kindercare program that runs from 12:30PM to 3:00PM run through Blue Oak as well as an after school program from 3:00PM to 5:00PM run by CARD for our Blue Oak students grade K-5.
+We offer an extended day KinderCare program that runs from 12:30PM to 3:00PM run by Blue Oak for Kindergarten students specifically.
+We also have an after school program from 3:00PM to 5:00PM run by CARD for our Blue Oak students grades K-5.

 Here, Kindergarten is a time to develop sensory integration through movement, art, music, free play and other readiness instruction.
 In Kindergarten, children are building their capacities for literacy through language-rich circle activities, intentional movement, and linguistically rich storytelling.
 This allows for a gradual and multi-sensory preparation for reading.
 Direct instruction in letter/sound correspondence is brought through the images embedded in the Grimm’s Fairy Tales in the First Grade.
 From there, Blue Oak students begin more traditional reading instruction; this gradual approach comes to full fruition by the end of Third Grade.